 Hence, go to Settings > Safari > scroll down to bottom and tap on Clear History and Website Data option.

 On the confirmation pop-up, tap on Clear History and Data to confirm.

-The above steps will clear all Cached Files, browsing history, cookies and other browsing data, stored in Safari browser browser cache.
+The above steps will clear all Cached Files, browsing history, cookies and other data, stored in the Safari browser cache on your device.

-After clearing Safari Cache, you will find your favourite websites loading slower than normal, when you visit them for the first time.
+After clearing Safari Cache, you may find your favourite websites loading slower than normal, when you visit them for the first time.

 However, things will quickly get back to normal and you will notice improved performance, when you visit the same websites, the next time.